GregoryConrad/blog/_posts/2023-12-22-the-problem-with-state-management.md

 To handle these trickier scenarios, many solutions available today do just one or two things *really well*.
 For example, BLoC is great at separating complex state logic from UI code via the reducer pattern.
-Riverpod, Signal, and Recoil are fantastic in regards to data modeling and data flow, at least once you wrap your head around the whole reactive paradigm.
+Riverpod, Signals, and Recoil are fantastic in regards to data modeling and data flow, at least once you wrap your head around the whole reactive paradigm.
 Although not ideal for state management (which would be a whole blog post on its own), streams are still great at representing transformations on individualized and discrete data.